Dermatology Nurse Practitioner FAQs

 How Do Dermatology NPs Obtain Continuing Education in Dermatology?

 Dermatology NPs study and review texts written by renowned dermatologists including Habif, Fitzpatrick, Arndt, Lebwohl, Andrews, Herwitz, and Lever.
 Staying current in dermatologic treatments, procedures, and technologies requires regular review of newsletters and peer reviewed professional journals (such as the JAAD, Archives of Dermatology, Dermatology Surgery, JDNA, etc).
-The Discussions in Dermatology is an on-line NP-authored video-lecture series available to NP Society members of the Dermatology Nurses’ Association.
 It is helpful to attend the DNA Annual Convention and other dermatology focused medical and nursing meetings to supplement educational needs and to satisfy CME/CEU credits.
 In addition, Dermatology NPs aspire to make a difference in the field of dermatology by authoring and contributing to research and publications which will enlighten, educate, and inform other NPs with the same interest.

 Is there a Dermatology NP Certification Program? / How Do I Become Certified in Dermatology as a NP?